Arizona Firm Foundation

 GROSS STATE PRODUCT

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Arizona surplus lines market accounted for $339.8 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Arizona surplus lines market accounted for $468.0 million in gross premiums written in 2015, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in Arizona as measured by direct property/casualty incurred losses, were $4.7 billion.
-Life insurance claims and benefits payouts in Arizona totaled $7.5 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in Arizona as measured by direct property/casualty incurred losses, were $5.4 billion.
+Life insurance claims and benefits payouts in Arizona totaled $8.7 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
-In 2013 there were 1,756 Arizona wildfires that burned 105,281 acres.
-Arizona ranked fifth in the nation for number of wildfires.
+In 2015 there were 1,662 Arizona wildfires that burned 160,152 acres.
+That year Arizona ranked eighth in the nation for number of acres burned.

 STATE BY STATE COMPARISON TABLES